Every 11-month-old sleep schedule looks different, but generally, around 13-14 hours of total sleep per day.

 How long should an 11-month-old be awake between naps?

-During those periods of wakefulness, give them plenty of opportunities to burn off their energy—it will help them sleep better later.
-(You can find some ideas for fun activities for 11-month-olds right here.)
+During those periods of wakefulness, give them plenty of opportunities to burn off their energy with fun activities ‒ it will help them sleep better later and it’s great for their mental and physical development.

 How much sleep do 11-month-old babies need?